Oliver Wiswall House

-Oliver Wiswall House is a historic home located at Hudson in Columbia County, New York.
+Oliver Wiswall House is a historic home located at Hudson in Columbia County, New York, United States.
 It was built about 1836 and is a 2 1/2-story, L-shaped brick dwelling with a low pitched hipped roof in the Greek Revival style.
 The north elevation has porch with four Doric order columns and a dentilled cornice.
 Also on the property is a garage dated to the 1930s.
+A substantial rear addition was built in the 1980s to provide modern amenities while preserving the historic front sections.

 It was added to the National Register of Historic Places in 1980.